With some of the basics out of the way, let’s focus on some of the main types of conversions, and how you can use them for your site.

 You can also earn value and gauge consumer interest with “micro” conversions.
 These are meaningful forms of user interaction that don’t necessarily translate to direct revenue (or a significantly increased chance of direct revenue).
 Instead, these are indications of user interest, which is valuable in terms of brand visibility and loyalty.

 There are a handful of types of micro conversions you’ll want to pay attention to:

 These aren’t the only types of micro conversions out there, but they are some of the most common.
 They won’t help you figure out your new revenue or your ROI, but they can lend some significant insight into the value and appeal of your brand, and give you direction on improvements you can make to your conversion strategy.

 I’ve listed four different types of conversion to pay attention to: product conversions, lead generation conversions, email subscribership, and micro conversions.
-Each of these is best suited to a different type of business, and most businesses will stand to benefit from paying attention to some of these forms of conversion more than others.
+Each of these is best suited to a different type of business, and most businesses will stand to benefit from paying attention to some of these forms of conversion rate optimization more than others.
 However, all of these modes of conversion can be useful in some way.
 It’s up to your individual goals and desires to decide which of these modes are the most important, and how you’re going to balance your strategy.
 I encourage you to decide which of these types of conversion you’re going to focus on before planning the rest of your strategy.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|